 And confusion is very frustrating.
 You see, my body remembers everything it used to be able to do.
 From dancing to hiking through the woods to carrying stuff up and down stairs.
 So sometimes, I still think I am capable and try to do things expecting that I will still be able to.
 And, at this point, I usually can’t, which has really just caused me more problems.

 5) I want to give up.

 In the end, when my brain gets like this, what I really need is some sort of regeneration.
-It’s too easy to continue that downward slide when we acknowledge or dark side.
-So here are some ideas for pick me ups after your day or so working through the harder emotions being chronically ill brings to us all.
+It’s too easy to continue that downward slide when we acknowledge our dark side.
+So here are some ideas for pick-me-ups after your day or so working through the harder emotions having chronic illness brings to us all.

-Watch a mindless funny movie movie -my fave is Zoolander!
+Watch a mindless funny movie -my fave is Zoolander!

 Find funny fail shows on TV-I so love dumb criminals!

 Watch kittens on YouTube-you must admit cats getting scared of hair clips is hilarious!

 Bundle up and rest with aroma lotions and tea!

 And remember: these “lost brain” days don’t last forever, they’re not as common as they may seem, and they do not control you.
 After 20+ years of this, the silver lining seems to be the fact that by letting these days happen, you allow for a mental reset.
 The negativity gets acknowledged, then let go.
 And that’s exactly what needs to happen in the long run!